Tanwey/ground-sentence-video/README.md

 ## Proposed Model
 Prior work has addressed this task mostly by utilizing a temporal sliding window over the videos which is prohibitively slow [2][3].
-Moreover, they project both the videos and captions into the same embedding space and use the generated vectors to match the segments in video with the captions.
+Moreover, they project both the videos and captions into the same embedding space and use the generated vectors to match the segments in the videos with the captions.
 According to [1], this matching just considers the globbal relations between the textual and visual data.
-In order to address these issues, this paper proposes **Temporal GroundNet (TGN)** as the first single-stream neural architecture for the task of NSGV.
+In order to sidestep these problems, this paper proposes **Temporal GroundNet (TGN)** as the first single-stream neural architecture for the task of NSGV.
 The following figure depicts the overview of the model:

 <p align="center">
 <img src="figures/model.jpg" alt="drawing" width="600"/>
 </p>

-In order to extract the fine-grained interactions between frames and words, TGN relies on an _interactor_ network which is a LSTM network (named iLSTM in the figure).
+In order to extract the fine-grained interactions between frames and words, TGN relies on an _interactor_ which is a LSTM network (named iLSTM in the figure).
 The iLSTM computes a frame specific sentence representation for each frame.
-To be more specific, it gets the hidden states of the textual LSTM encoder and computes the following representation:
+To be more specific, it gets the hidden states of the textual LSTM encoder and computes the following representation for the _t_th frame:

 <p align="center">
 <img src="figures/frame_specific_faeture.png" alt="drawing" width="120"/>
 </p>

-where **_h_** are the hidden states of textual LSTM encoder and **⍺**'s are the weights correpsonding to these hidden states.
+where **_h_**'s are the hidden states of textual LSTM encoder and **⍺**'s are the weights correpsonding to these hidden states.
 Please refer to the original paper to see how these weights are calculated.
 Note that the names of the variables in the code matches the symbols used by the paper.
 It is worth mentioning that the network goes through the video only once which leads to less computational cost comparing to previous work.
 The implementations of different components of the model can be found in the `models` directory.
-The code is well documented to leave no room for ambiguity.
+The code is documented well to leave no room for ambiguity.

 ## Dependencies